Economics Major & Concentration Requirements

 Introduces students to the role of pure economic analysis in the construction of investment portfolios.
 The asset class and sector allocations of the portfolio flow from on-going assessment of domestic and international economic conditions.
 The portfolio choices are implemented using Exchange Traded Funds (ETFs).
 This investment vehicle eliminates the need for the technical training necessary for evaluating individual securities.
 The portfolio recommended by the class is implemented through the financial support of the university.
 The formal output of the semester is well suited to student participation at existing undergraduate research conferences and competitions.

-One 200- or 300-level economics course with a grade of C- or better and permission of instructor
+One 200- or 300-level economics course with a minimum grade of C- and permission of instructor

 • ECON 369 Independent Study